Skip to Main Content

 • Has an excessive amount of outstanding unpaid library charges

-A suspension is automatically lifted when the condition causing it is rectified.
+A suspension is lifted when the condition causing it is rectified.

 [top]